smithy-lang/smithy-dafny/TestModels/Aggregate/README.md

-# SimpleString
+# Aggregate

-This project implements all the smithy [SimpleTypes](https://smithy.io/2.0/spec/simple-types.html) and the associated operations in `dafny`.
+This project implements all the smithy [SimpleTypes](https://smithy.io/2.0/spec/simple-types.html) into an aggregated structure along with the associated operations in `dafny`.
 This is then transpiled to a target runtime, and each tests are executed - either as CI actions or manually.

 ## Build
 ### .NET